trustedsec/tap/README.md

 # Supported Operating Systems

-Ubuntu 14.04 or 16.04 LTS (should work fine on debian and other ubuntu versions)
+Ubuntu 18.04 LTS (should work fine on debian and other ubuntu versions)